 Isaiah said: “Your sins have cut you off from God.
 Because of your sins, He has turned away and will not listen anymore.
 Your hands are the hands of murderers, and your fingers are filthy with sin.
 Your lips are full of lies, and your mouth spews corruption.
 No one cares about being fair and honest.
 Their lawsuits are based on lies.”2 God’s assessment of Ancient Israel fits Modern America well.
-We have wandered from the Lord, and everyone does as they see fit, whatever they feel like doing.3 Love for the Lord and for our neighbors is very low in our land in 2020.
+We have wandered from the Lord, and most people do whatever they see fit, whatever they feel like doing.3 Love for the Lord and for our neighbors is very low in our land right now.

-Even if we have not gone all the way to physically kill someone, Jesus teaches that human anger, insults, and hatred can be the first steps on the path to murder.4 And to our Holy God, inner bad attitudes are wrong, as well as the outward bad actions that put people in prison.
+Even if we have not gone all the way to physically kill someone, Jesus teaches that human anger, insults, and hatred in our heart can be almost as bad.4 And to our Holy God, inner bad attitudes are wrong, as well as the outward bad actions that put people in prison.
 Christ said, “From the heart come evil thoughts, murder, adultery, all sexual immorality, theft, lying, and slander.”5 The rest of the New Testament says the same.6

 Next, Hear God’s Good News

-The bad news is real and we need to confess our transgressions to God.
+The bad news is real and we need to confess our transgressions to God and turn from them.
 But listen to Jesus’ glad tidings:

 When you were dead in your sins…, God made you alive with Christ.
 He forgave us all our sins, having cancelled the charge of our legal indebtedness, which stood against us and condemned us.
 He has taken it away, nailing it to Jesus’ cross.7